iframes in Next.js

 Ed Robinson, Lead Software Engineer

 The <iframe> element represents a nested browsing context within an HTML page.
-When implementing an iframe in Next.js, you embed it as part of your component's JSX structure, specifying attributes like src, which holds the URL of the content you'd like to include, alongside dimensions and other options like allowFullScreen or sandbox.
+To implement an iframe in Next.js, you embed it as part of your component's JSX structure, specifying attributes like src.
+This holds the URL of the content you'd like to include, alongside dimensions and other options like allowFullScreen or sandbox.

-• Isolation: By encapsulating third-party content, iframes keep the parent page protected from potential vulnerabilities within the embedded content.
+• Isolation: As they encapsulate third-party content, iframes keep the parent page protected from potential vulnerabilities within the embedded content.

-• Flexibility: Developers can dynamically change the src attribute value, leading to interactive and varied content presentation.
+• Flexibility: Developers can dynamically change the src attribute value for interactive and varied content presentation.

-• Interactivity: With event listeners, iframes react to loading and error events, thus offering hooks for performance enhancements and error handling.
+• Interactivity: With event listeners, iframes can respond to loading and error events, providing ways to enhance performance and handle errors effectively.

-Iframes complement Next.js applications by offering a method to incorporate external resources without compromising on the application's architecture or performance.
-In a Next.js app, the same principles that guide React components—like state management and event handling—also apply to components containing iframes.
+In a Next.js app, the same principles that guide React components — like state management and event handling — apply to components containing iframes.

 Headless CMS for developers